-The Internal Auditor will check salaries are approved in accordance with PAYE, NI, Pension and that there is a clear understanding that the clerk is not self-employed.
+The Internal Auditor will check salaries were approved in accordance with PAYE, NI, Pension and that there is a clear understanding that the clerk is not self-employed.
 If the Clerk was recruited after 1st April 201, evidence will be required to show compliance with the new requirements for the statement of employment, Induction, probation periods and training requirements.
 The Internal Auditor will also review how payroll is managed including evidence of approval of payslips.

 Evidence Internal auditor commentary Do all employees have contracts of employment?
-The Council had one employee during the period under review.
+N/A Council had one employee during the year under review.
 Has the Council approved salary paid?
-Employment contracts were not reviewed during the internal audit, but evidence confirms all salary payments are authorised by Council.
-The Minimum wage paid?
-Council in accordance with proper practices has ensured that the remuneration payable to the employee has been approved in advance by the Council.
+Employment contracts were not reviewed during the internal audit, bu Minimum wage paid?
+No evidence confirms all salary payments are authorised by full Council with a minute reference made.
+The remuneration payable to the employee has been approved in advance by the Council.
 Are arrangements in place for authorising of the payroll and payments to the council?
 Does this include a verification process for agreeing rates of pay to be applied?
 Yes The payroll function is operated in accordance with HM Revenue and Customs guidelines.
-There are suitable payroll arrangements in place which ensures the accuracy and legitimacy of payments of salaries and associated liabilities and as such the Council has complied with its duties under employment legislation.
+There are suitable payroll arrangements in place which ensures the accuracy and legitimacy of payments of salaries, and associated liabilities and as such the Council has complied with its duties under employment legislation.
 Do salary payments include deductions for PAYE/NIC?
 Is PAYE/NIC paid promptly to HMRC?
-Yes In accordance with Proper Practices, PAYE taxes are calculated and recorded for the employee.
+Yes In accordance with Proper Practices, PAYE taxes and employee and employer National Insurance contributions (NIC), if appropriate, are calculated and recorded for the employee.
 Deductions are paid to HM Revenue and Customs on or before the dates prescribed.
 Is there evidence that the Council is aware of its pension responsibilities?
 Are pension payments in operation?8 Yes It is noted that the internal audit report for the previous year mentioned that Council is aware of its pension responsibilities and that no pension provision was required by the current member of staff.
 Comment: Council should note that every three years, when they complete their re-enrolment duties, they will also need to submit a re-declaration of compliance to tell The Pension Regulator what it has done at re-enrolment.

-&lt;sup>8 The Pension Regulator - website click here
+8 The Pension Regulator - website click here